microsoft/botframework-solutions/docs/howto/assistant/csharp/ettovamigration.md

     - startup.cs
 ```

-### Solutions Nuget package
+### Solutions NuGet package

-The previous Enterprise Template had a Solutions library which contained extensions to the Bot Framework to simplify creation of advanced experiences.
-This is now published as an additional Nuget library enabling us to easily make updates which you can pull into your project and avoiding have to perform differential comparison with our sample Enterprise Template project.
+The previous Enterprise Template had a `Microsoft.Bot.Solutions` library which contained extensions to the Bot Framework to simplify creation of advanced experiences.
+This is now published as the [`Microsoft.Bot.Builder.Solutions`](https://www.nuget.org/packages/Microsoft.Bot.Builder.Solutions/) is now published as an additional NuGet library enabling us to easily make updates which you can pull into your project and avoiding have to perform differential comparison with our sample Enterprise Template project.

 ### ARM Deployment

-Previously we made use of the `msbot` command line tool to automate deployment of dependent resources in Azure.
+Previously we used the `msbot` command line tool to automate deployment of dependent resources in Azure.
 This enabled us to address limitations around automated Azure deployment for some resources and ensure developers had an easy way to get started.

 With these limitations addressed we have now moved to a ARM template based approach providing you the same automated approach but also providing a more familiar way to customise deployment to suit your requirements.

-## Steps
+## How to migrate to the Virtual Assistant template

 ### Create a new project